 BrightSource shelves second major solar project this year

-LOS ANGELES, April 3 (Reuters) - BrightSource Energy Inc on Wednesday shelved a major solar power project in California for the second time this year.
+LOS ANGELES (Reuters) - BrightSource Energy Inc has shelved a major solar power project in California, its second such move this year.

-In a document filed with the California Energy Commission, BrightSource said it "has determined there is a need to suspend" its application to permit the 500 megawatt Hidden Hills solar thermal power project until further notice.
+The solar plant developer said in a document filed with the California Energy Commission on Wednesday that it was suspending its application for permission to build the 500 megawatt Hidden Hills solar thermal power project until further notice.

-BrightSource disputed those claims at recent hearings, and the CEC was expected to issue a final decision on the project later this year.
+BrightSource disputed those claims at recent hearings, and the CEC was expected to issue a final decision on the development later this year.